St. Pete Marathon™ logo

 We are committed to maintaining the beauty of our waterfront parks by adhering to strict “leave no trace” policies, which include the implementation of a professional-grade, multi-stage waste management and post-race cleanup strategy.

-Our operations plan integrates local law enforcement and private security with a robust medical response system positioned at key intervals along the course to ensure a rapid and professional response to participant needs.
+Our operations plan includes law enforcement, private security, and a robust medical response system positioned at key intervals along the course.